 Increased screen time typically means decreased time spent engaging in physical activity and body movement.
 At times it seems as though many people have traded active, outdoor adventures for video games and virtual reality simulators.
 However, we must also acknowledge the increase in virtual resources for body movement and the accessibility that has resulted from this.
 You can take virtual group classes with your local gym, participate in online yoga tutorials and even play movement-promoting video games like Just Dance and Wii Fit.
 These are wonderful resources for people who may not feel comfortable or safe leaving their homes for exercise, in addition to people who may require special types of activity that may not be readily available in their areas.
 Engaging in active, joyful movement each day is crucially important for both physical and mental health in people of all ages, whether you choose to engage in it outdoors or from the comfort and safety of your home.

-Positive Effects of Technology
+Yes, There Are Positive Effects of Technology

 With ongoing developments in the world of technology, there are many positive outcomes related to mental health that are important to point out.
 The recent introduction of telehealth in many areas has made mental healthcare more accessible to people around the world, especially for those who may not have a number of resources in rural areas.
 Additionally, there are virtual resources and smartphone apps that can provide a line of support for those who need it.
 With a quick search, you can download supportive apps for depression, anxiety, PTSD and more.
 Many of these apps have been reviewed by the Anxiety and Depression Association of America for their effectiveness and ease of use.